imadalishah/HSI_SemanticSegmentationModels_AD_ADAS/README.md

 ## Acknowledgments

 - This research was presented at IEEE WHISPERS 2024
-- We thank the authors of the HSI datasets: HyKo, HSI-Drive, HSI-Road, and Hyperspectral City
+- We thank the authors of the HSI datasets (i.e. HyKo, HSI-Drive, HSI-Road, and Hyperspectral City) and SSMs (i.e. UNet, PSPNet, HRNet, DeepLabv3+, CBAM and CA)

 ## Contact